MHA in Health Administration

 The professional elective requirement, which comprises three courses, allows MHA students the opportunity to concentrate in a particular area of study if they choose.
 They may take courses in health informatics or health ethics within the HMI Department, pursue graduate certificates in areas such as health informatics, public health, or geriatric care management, or complement their MHA coursework with classes in business administration, public administration, industrial engineering and public health, to name a few.

 MHA students must complete a 12-week administrative internship at an approved integrated managed care system, group practice, hospital or other healthcare organization under the guidance of a qualified preceptor (often a HMI alumnus/a).
 The internship is designed to incorporate the academic training students receive in their first year of the master’s degree with practical applications within the host site.
 The students receive hands-on exposure to health care management in a real-world environment and experience first-hand the dynamics of a career in health care.
 The intern should have the opportunity to observe their mentor and other professionals in the work environment, as well as opportunities to discuss their experiences.

 Specific general skills to be developed include:

 - Strategic decision making

 - Project management

-HMI's executive-in-residence works with each student individually to place him or her at an internship site.
+HMI's executive-in-residence works individually with students to place them at internship sites.
 For a list of recent internship placements, please see http://hmi.missouri.edu/prospective/educational_partners.html.

 |HMI 7410||Introduction to the US Health Care System||3|